 4. Avoid artificial sweeteners

 Artificial sweeteners such as sorbitol, acesulfame potassium, and aspartame can make you gassy.
 These sweeteners are commonly found in candies, soft drinks, jams, and baked goods.
-Try to limit the amount of processed foods you eat, instead focusing on eating unprocessed foods in their whole forms.
+Try to limit the amount of processed foods you eat, instead of focusing on eating unprocessed foods in their whole forms.

 5. Reduce habits that increase the amount of air you swallow